Who May Borrow Library Materials?

 - Book drops are emptied regularly throughout the day.

-- Books that are returned after the Library has closed will be checked in early the next working day.
+- Books that are returned after the Library has closed will be checked in early the next business day, with a return date of the previous business day.